Toby Kodat: 2021: First ITF title, ATP debut, Challenger debut

+Kodat achieved a career high junior ranking of world No. 4 on January 11, 2021.

 Kodat began the year by capturing his first M15 ITF title in Antalya defeating Maxime Hamou.

 At the 2021 Miami Open, Kodat received a wildcard into the qualifying draw but lost to Thiago Seyboth Wild in straight sets.

 In August, Kodat received a wildcard into the main draw of the Prague Challenger 50 but lost in straight sets in the first round.

-2023: First Challenger Win and Top 200 Win
+2023: Top 400 and First Challenger Final

-In February 2023, Kodat qualified for the ATP Challenger 75 in Rome in Georgia.
-He defeated Enzo Couacaud (190 ATP) 6-4, 6-3 in the first round of main draw.
+In February 2023, Kodat qualified for the ATP Challenger 75 in Rome, Georgia.
+He defeated Enzo Couacaud 6-4, 6-3 in the first round of main draw.
 In the second round, Kodat defeated Sho Shimabukuro to reach the quarterfinals.
 In the quarterfinals he lost in 3 sets to Seong Chan Hong.

+In April, Kodat gained a wildcard into the ATP Sarasota Challenger 125 and in the first round defeated Rio Noguchi 6-3, 1-6, 7-5 to advance to the round of 16.

+In July, Kodat qualified for the ATP Challenger 75 in Liberec, Czech Republic.
+He defeated Timo Stodder 3-6, 6-3, 6-3 in the first round of main draw.
+In the second round, Kodat defeated in straight sets former top 100 player and the 6 seed Norbert Gombos 6-4, 6-3.
+In the quarterfinals, Kodat defeated Federico Agustín Gómez 6-1, 6-0 to reach his first ever challenger semifinal.
+In the semifinal, Kodat faced Gerard Campana Lee whom he defeated 6-1, 7-5.
+In the final, Kodat lost 6-2, 6-4 to Francisco Comesana.

+In the first week of August, Kodat entered the ATP Challenger 100 in Banja Luka as a special exempt due to advancing to the final in Liberec the prior week.
+In the first round, Kodat faced Ugo Blanchet who also entered as a special exempt.
+Kodat defeated Blachet 6-4, 6-3.
+In the second round, Kodat faced Eric Vanshelboim whom he defeated 7-5, 6-1 to reach the quarterfinals.